Course - Introduction to Data Privacy - IMT4217

 General competence:

-- quantitative and qualitative analysis of problems
+- perform quantitative and qualitative analysis of problems

-- relating technology and society
+- relate technology and society

 Learning methods and activities

 - Online discussions.
 An efficient learning tool is explaining to others.
 The use of an instructor monitored online forum for discussions and questions will be encouraged.
-Suitability for remote students will be taken into account.
-Note that teaching activities might need to be performed within a limited time span.

 Compulsory assignments